LJPZebra/thesis_bg/readme.md

 general enough to adapt to a wide variety of objects.

-To do this, FastTrack calculates the object's equivalent ellipse from the second-order moments of the binary image.
-This procedure is accelerated by directly using the contour thanks to Green's formula [@Riemann; @B.].
+To do this, FastTrack calculates the object's equivalent ellipse from the second-order moments of the binary image [@rocha2002image].
+This procedure is accelerated by directly using the contour thanks to Green's formula [@riemann_1851].
 The object's orientation is given by the ellipse's major axis and is defined in the interval $[0;\pi[$.
 The direction in the interval $[0; 2\pi[$ is determined by projecting each object's pixel on the major axis of the equivalent ellipse, and calculating the skewness of the distribution of distances of these projected points to the center of mass.
-The skewness sign is a robust indicator of the object's asymmetry along its principal axis.
+The sign of the skewness is a robust indicator of the object's asymmetry along its principal axis.
 For deformable objects, the previously calculated direction may be different from the direction of motion.
 For example, in the case of zebrafish, it bends its body periodically to move.
 Only the head is directed at the motion.
 This is why the object is decomposed into two equivalent ellipses.
 The user can then choose which ellipse best represents the direction of the movement.

 ![**Detection** Details of the detection phase for one object of the movie $ZFJ\_001$. (**A**) raw image. (**B**) binarized image obtained by